 Alexander the Great Facts and History

-Alexander III of Macedon (356 B.C. – 323 B.C.) earned the title “Undefeated in Battle” and became one of history’s most successful military commanders.
-He pursued a grandiose dream of reaching the extremities of the globe and the vast outer oceans.
-At 356 B.C., he was born to “King Philip II” of Macedon and his lovely bride Olympia in Pella (the Ancient Capital of Ancient Greece in Macedonia).
+Alexander III of Macedon (356 B.C. – 323 B.C.) was known as “Undefeated in Battle.”
+He was one of history’s most successful military commanders.
+He had a grandiose dream of reaching the ends of the globe and the huge outer oceans.
+In 356 B.C., he was born to “King Philip II” of Macedon.
+His mother was Olympia, Philip’s beautiful wife.
+They lived in Pella, the ancient capital of Ancient Greece in Macedonia.

 Alexander the Great’s Wives and Children